The American and French Revolutions: Comparison and Contrast

 In the Gospels, Jesus said that those that live by the sword, die by the sword.
 It’s a truism: soldiers often die by the sword and it is often true that violent men come full circle and meet their bitter end in violence.
 But these men—Washington, Adams, Jefferson, Madison, Franklin, and Monroe—were not men of violence.

-So, what kind of revolution was it?
+So, if the American revolution was not a revolution of violence, what kind of revolution was it?
 According to John Adams, it was a revolution of the mind.
 In an 1818 letter to Hezekiah Niles, Adams said,

 American Revolution or French Revolution?view quiz statistics